Airdate: 01/14/1987

 Just like Mark, supposedly.

-That further confirms the assignment is actually more about Jonathan and Mark learning from him.
+That further confirms the assignment is actually more about Jonathan and Mark learning something from him.

 The background of the assignment is never clearly explained.
 The episode opens with Jonathan and Mark already observing Wally on the street—and dressed as bums themselves.